 When you are referred for counseling, you may be referred to a psychiatrist, psychologist, social worker, psychiatric nurse practitioner, or licensed mental health counselor.
 All of these professionals are also referred to as therapists and are trained to understand feelings and behaviors and know ways to help people through difficult times.
-There are counselors in all the following disciplines who work with teenagers:
+There are counselors in all the following disciplines who work with teenagers and young adults:

 - Psychiatrist- a medical doctor (M.D.) who has graduated from medical school, with extra training in psychiatry.
-A psychiatrist provides counseling and also can prescribe medications that can help depression, anxiety and other problems.
+Some psychiatrists only prescribe medications but some also provide therapy.

-- Psychologist- has graduated from college and graduate school and has the degree Ph.D., Psy.D., or Ed.D.
+- Psychologist- has graduated from college and graduate school and has the degree Ph.D., Psy.D., or Ed.D (may vary according to what kind of graduate school they went to).
 A psychologist provides counseling and can also do special testing to understand certain problems such as learning disabilities.

-- Social Worker- a therapist who has graduated from college and graduate school, where she/he studied counseling.
-A social worker has the degree M.S.W. and the certification LCSW or LICSW.
-She/he provides individual and family counseling, often has a special understanding of how families work and may be able to connect people with services in their communities.
+- Social Worker- a therapist who has graduated from college and graduate school, where they studied counseling.
+A social worker has the degree M.S.W. and the certification LCSW or LICSW (this may vary in different states or countries).
+They provide individual and family counseling and often have a special understanding of how families work.

 - Psychiatric Nurse Practitioners (NP) – are nurses who have a master’s degree and a special certificate to specialize in mental health issues and counseling.
 They are able to prescribe medications that can help with depression, anxiety and other problems.

-- Mental health counselor (LMHC)- has graduated from college and graduate school and is a licensed therapist who has special advanced training in counseling.
+- Licensed Mental health counselor (LMHC) – has graduated from college and graduate school and is a licensed therapist who has special advanced training in counseling.
 Mental health counselors are often individual therapists or marriage and family counselors.

 What will happen when I decide to talk with a counselor?

 Before you make an appointment with a specific counselor, you or your parents should check with the “behavioral medicine” office of your health insurance.
-By law ALL insurance policies must offer insurance for counseling, but the policies and what is covered varies between insurance companies.
+Most insurance cards have a number to call for Behavioral Health (BH).
+In the U.S., most insurance policies must offer insurance for therapy, but the policies and what is covered varies between insurance companies.
 Be sure to ask about possible mental health deductibles and your co-pay, and how many sessions will be covered.
-It may feel uncomfortable or too much work to make these calls.
-Try not to let it get in the way of you starting counseling.

 What should I expect from counseling?

 When you start talking with a counselor you should expect to meet with one person who will get to know you pretty well.
 Sometimes you will talk about serious things and sometimes less important things: this is how you begin to build a relationship with your counselor.
-Most counselors understand that it takes a lot of courage to go into counseling and often takes time to get used to talking and sharing in counseling!
-It’s hard to tell on the first session if you feel comfortable enough with your counselor to talk about things that are important to you.
+Most counselors understand that it takes a lot of courage to go into counseling and often takes time to get used to talking and sharing with a counselor!
+It can be hard to tell on the first session if you feel comfortable enough with your counselor to talk about things that are important to you.
 Try to give the counselor a chance.
 If after a few visits you still don’t feel okay about talking with the counselor, you should tell the person who referred you to your therapist.
 Most likely you will have a chance to choose another counselor.
 This is fine!
-It might take a few tries to find a counselor that you like, but don’t give up.
 Since you will be talking about sensitive issues, you deserve to feel totally safe and comfortable with the counselor you choose.